Planning a trip to the beef capital of the country? Don’t miss all the great things to do in Kobe, Japan.

 If you’ve never experienced a jazz bar before, this is the perfect place to begin your initiation.
 The building itself also some historical significance as the owner’s grandmother originally opened a ryokan here in 1960.

 Today, visitors can enjoy nightly sets in a spacious room elegantly decorated with period furniture and an ornate bar with stained glass fittings.
 The restaurant offers a set course as well as an a la carte menu and a full range of drinks.

-- Admission: 1,140 yen cover charge which includes up to four live performances.
+- Price: 1,140 yen cover charge which includes up to four live performances.